60 or so interesting things I wanted to write about and maybe will some day

 Is El = Yahweh, and other links for amateur Biblical scholars

 I’ve been interested in the history of the Bible and older religions for some time.
 That online research led me to a site by an actual Biblical scholar who has a site devoted to Biblical Contradictions.
-So there’s some good stuff there on Yahweh = El, here and here.
-Moreover the whole site is good, including some sections based on the the Documentary Hypothesis.
+So there’s some good stuff there on specific things I’m interested in, like does Yahweh = El, found here and here.
+There’s other good pieces there, including some sections based on the Documentary Hypothesis.
 You can find them here Yahwist Source (J), here Elohist (E), here the Deuteronomist (D) and here Priestly Writer (P).

 On the Pope’s visit to Canada in 2022, and more